nmur/reddit-video-rotation-bot/README.md

 For example, to request a video to be rotated clockwise:
 > /u/video-rotator cw

 Other usage instructions, as well as a full list of rotational parameters can be found [here](https://github.com/nmur/reddit-video-rotation-bot/wiki/Detailed-usage-instructions).

+Currently, videos from NSFW posts are not supported, mostly because Gfycat does not allow NSFW content anymore.

 ## Running your own instance of the bot
 1. Create a Reddit account that the bot will use to respond to posts (or use your personal account).